Reference: J. Mass Spectrom., 38, 1125-1142

 To improve the mass resolving power and mass accuracy of a time-of-flight (TOF) mass spectrometer, the flight path must be extended to larger distances.
 However, simply extending the flight distance of a conventional linear or reflectron TOF increases the overall physical size of the instrument.
 JEOL’s SpiralTOF ion optics design realizes a long flight path (17m) in a small console by employing a figure-eight trajectory.
 In addition to the SpiralTOF configuration, the console also supports both a parabolic reflectron TOF/TOF as well as a linear TOF.

-Watch our short video, Animation of SpiralTOF Flight Path.
+Watch our short video showing the SpiralTOF Flight Path

 Reference: Int.
 J. Mass.
 Spectrom., 197, 179-189